 CEP/STICERD Applications Seminars

-Matthew Gentzkow (Chicago Booth), joint with Hunt Allcott and Lena Song
+Matthew Gentzkow (The University of Chicago Booth School of Business), joint with Hunt Allcott and Lena Song

 Monday 07 December 2020 16:00 - 17:30